 We are regularly consulted about disputes involving attorneys appointed under a Lasting Power of Attorney.
-One popular question is whether an attorney can be removed from office.
+One popular question is, ‘Can I remove an attorney from office?’

-The law which regulates this area is Section 22 of the Mental Capacity Act 2005.
-This states that where an attorney’s behaviour contravenes his authority or is not in the donor’s “ best interests” the court can revoke the Lasting Power of Attorney in relation to any particular attorney.
+The law regulating the removal of an attorney is section 22 of the Mental Capacity Act 2005.
+This states that where an attorney’s behaviour contravenes his authority or is not in the donor’s “best interests”, the court can revoke the Lasting Power of Attorney.

 It says that in determining a donor’s best interests the donor should be encouraged to participate in the decision making process, even if they are unlikely to regain capacity.